waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 9. Agent Development Log
 - **`battle_action_advisor`:** Updated to correctly identify and handle disabled moves.
 - **`battle_navigator_agent`:** Needs review for reliability in complex sequences.

+## Turn 9329 Reflection
+- **Notepad:** Looks okay for now, but could be reorganized later.
+- **New Agents:** An `exp_tracker_agent` could be useful for monitoring level caps and training progress.
+- **Agent Usage:** No missed opportunities for agent use recently.
+- **Agent Updates:** Agents are performing as expected.
+- **Agent Deletion:** No agents are obsolete.
+- **Map Markers:** Will mark the Youngster at (33,4) as defeated after the battle.
+Will also start marking non-battling NPCs.
+- **Redundant Markers:** None found.
+- **Hindsight:** Should have healed the party, especially THISTLE, before venturing this far.
+Using `pathfinder_agent` for Route 25 might have been more efficient.
+- **Goals:** Current goals remain valid and I am making progress.
+- **Assumptions:**
+    1. The path to Bill's house is east.
+    2. My party can handle all remaining trainers without healing.
+    3. The item at (23,3) is non-essential.
+    4. Defeating all trainers will clear the path to Bill's house.
+    5. SPROUT can handle this Ekans despite the type disadvantage.